ahartz1/vector-victor/README.md

 # Vector Victor

-Implements the below linear algebra functions using basic mathematical operations and without `for` or `while` loops.
+Implements the below linear algebra functions using only built-in `+ - / *` operators and the `math` module.
+Additionally, these are written without `for` or `while` loops (list comprehensions are used instead).

 ## How to Use This Program